StackSquirrel/lxd-blog/_posts/2025-08-23-games-and-learning.md

 > Book cover: The Devil threatens an elderly man and his much younger daughter.
 (13 words, 77 characters)

 Bang!
 Short.
 Sweet.
 Right in middle of the action!
 Now, I know what the image is.
 (I also know what the book is about, an added bonus.).
 I must've rolled a 20!
+And, if I'm *really* impatient, I can bounce after the first two words.

-True, you do have to do some work.
-You have to know the context, and not be afraid to use it.
+True, to write effective alt text, you do have to do some work.
+You have to know the context, and you can't be afraid to use it.
 That's why I think this article provides such a good explanation.
-Context is the key ingredient in the alt text pie.
+Context is the key ingredient in the alt-text pie.

 ## Games build interest

-Actually, _D and D_ is having a bit of a moment, right now, judging by an article that was published in a recent edition of College and Research Libraries journal [Dungeons and Dragons in the Information Literacy Classroom: How We Taught Bias in a For-Credit IL Class](https://crl.acrl.org/index.php/crl/article/view/26468/34392)</a>".
-This was a semester-long class in information literacy.
+Actually, _D and D_ is having a bit of a moment, right now, judging by an article that was published in a recent edition of College and Research Libraries journal, [Dungeons and Dragons in the Information Literacy Classroom: How We Taught Bias in a For-Credit IL Class](https://crl.acrl.org/index.php/crl/article/view/26468/34392)</a>".
+This article describes a semester-long class in information literacy.

 **Geeky aside**: "Information literacy" — which is more interesting than it sounds — means recognising that you need information, searching for it, finding it, evaluating it, using it ethically, and citing it properly.
-It's essential to scholarship of any kind.
+It's essential to scholarship of any kind, and is becoming more of a life skill every day.

-A decade ago, **Zombie Apocalypse** was all the rage.
-It all started way back in 2011, with a student library orientation comic, [The Library of the Living Dead](https://sphk200.sitehost.iu.edu/students/Library-of-the-Living-Dead-Online-Edition.pdf) (PDF).
+A decade ago, the library-based **Zombie Apocalypse** was all the rage.
+It all started way back in 2011, with a student library-orientation comic, [The Library of the Living Dead](https://sphk200.sitehost.iu.edu/students/Library-of-the-Living-Dead-Online-Edition.pdf) (PDF).
 It spawned a conflagration of library programs across North America, like this [Zombie Attack program](https://programminglibrarian.org/programs/zombie-attack), published six years later.

 Face it.
 Libraries are a hard sell to first-year students.
 Any hook will do, if it gets them in the door.